anirudhgangadharan/matali/README.md

-# Matali — HMM Emergency Hospital Routing Simulator
+# Matali : Hidden Markov Model Emergency Hospital Routing Simulator

 > **AFMC Illuminati Hackathon 2026 · Problem Statement B**
 > *Saving Seconds, Saving Lives: Affordable Innovations in Emergency Care*

 **[▶ Live Interactive Demo](https://anirudhgangadharan.github.io/matali/)**
-Toggle injury type, severity, and dispatch load in real time — watch the HMM route and re-rank hospitals as you go.
+Toggle injury type, severity, and dispatch load in real time - watch the HMM route and re-rank hospitals as you go.

 ---

 ## What is Matali?

-Matali is the algorithmic core of **PraanVahak** (प्राणवाहक — *Life Carrier*), an AI-powered emergency routing system designed for the Indian pre-hospital context.
-Given an emergency call's location, injury type, and severity, Matali computes a utility score for every reachable hospital and routes to the *optimal* one — not simply the nearest.
+Matali is the algorithmic core of **PraanVahak** (प्राणवाहक - *Life Carrier*), an AI-powered emergency routing system designed for the Indian pre-hospital context.
+Given an emergency call's location, injury type, and severity, Matali computes a utility score for every reachable hospital and routes to the *optimal* one - not simply the nearest.

 The key insight: **nearest ≠ best**.
 A hospital 8 km away that will be saturated in 14 minutes (the ETA) is a worse choice than one 15 km away that has neurosurgery and an open ICU.
 Matali quantifies this using a Hidden Markov Model that predicts each hospital's state at the moment the patient would arrive.